shangsuru/blog/content/about.md

 Hi, I'm Henry, I graduated with a bachelor in Computer Science at [TU Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) in Germany.
 I came to Japan under the [FLS scholarship program](https://www.tu-darmstadt.de/studieren/studierende_tu/auslandsaufenthalte/foerderung_und_stipendien_outbound/fls_continental_2/index.en.jsp) including a half-year stay at the [University of Tokyo](https://www.iis.u-tokyo.ac.jp/ja/research/staff/kanta-matsuura/) and a subsequent internship in Yokohama as a security analyst at Continental.
 I now work full time in Japan, as a software engineer for the identity platform at MoneyForward.

-My favorite programming languages are Go and Python.
-My interests are web and cloud security.

-This blog will feature technical topics, including both theoretical and applied concepts, as well as projects I have worked on.

-## Upcoming Blog Posts

-- OAuth vulnerabilities